richape/python/README.md

 - fizzbuzz
 - fibonacci-sequence

-These exercises were hard to begin with but I feel like a good understanding of JS helps
+These exercises were hard to begin with but I feel like a good understanding of the exercises and JS helped as I had worked on fizzbuzz during my studies in 2023.